adrienbrault/pytorch/README.md

 ## More About PyTorch

-At a granular level, PyTorch is a library that consists of the following components:
+At a granular levowing components:

 | Component | Description |
 | ---- | --- |